By Kiyyaa Gonfaa

 And even with regard to the Ethiopians, bilateral cooperation has not stopped.
 Training courses for Ethiopian engineers at the Egyptian Ministry of Irrigation are ongoing.
 The latest batch of these Ethiopian cadres recently graduated from the ministry's training center, and they were given certificates in a ceremony that I attended personally, along with the Ethiopian ambassador in Cairo, Mahmoud Dardir.
 This confirms that the technical cooperation projects between Egypt and all the Nile Basin countries are ongoing, and we will continue to support the development of the Nile Basin, even with regard to Ethiopia.
 We have no problem with continuing discussion and cooperation [with Ethiopia], and we consider this to be the [way toward a] solution.

-Al-Monitor And what about the projects that stalled after Egypt froze its membership in the Nile Basin Initiative?
+Al-Monitor: And what about the projects that stalled after Egypt froze its membership in the Nile Basin Initiative?

 Abdul Muttalib: As I mentioned, none of the bilateral cooperation projects with the Nile Basin countries have been stalled, even with Ethiopia.
 We are working with the latter on a new experiment lab, as part of the activities of the Hydraulics [Research] Institute, to predict flooding.
 And we have no problem entering into bilateral partnerships with them for technical cooperation regarding the Nile Basin region.
 Yet the proposed projects that fall under the umbrella of the Nile Basin Initiative are stalled due to legal issues relating to our current position toward the Initiative, and thus we cannot work on these projects at the current stage.

-Al-Monitor Does the government of Ibrahim Mehleb have a different perception of the Renaissance Dam crisis, or will it follow in the footsteps of [former Prime Minister Hazem] el-Beblawy?
+Al-Monitor: Does the government of Ibrahim Mehleb have a different perception of the Renaissance Dam crisis, or will it follow in the footsteps of [former Prime Minister Hazem] el-Beblawy?

 Abdul Muttalib: Obviously the positions are the same.
 We are talking about our rights — our rights to the Nile waters.
 No one disagrees on this issue, and the position will not change with a change of governments.

-Al-Monitor A recent decision by the Egyptian government opened the door for the export of rice.
+Al-Monitor: A recent decision by the Egyptian government opened the door for the export of rice.
 Does this decision increase the burdens on the Ministry of Irrigation, which complains about the amount of water this crop uses, and given that the decision also increases annual water allocations for the summer agricultural season?

 Abdul Muttalib: Until now, the door has not been opened for the export of Egyptian rice.
 There has just been talk about a study for the decision, and it has not been ratified.
 The problem is that [this decision] would encourage farmers to heavily cultivate rice, despite the specified annual allocations for this crop, and [rice cultivation] consumes large amounts of water.
 We have a crisis concerning violations by farmers who are cultivating an area nearly twice the size of the 1 million feddan [1.038 million acres] that the government permits them to cultivate annually.
 And for each extra feddan of rice that is cultivated, this means that three feddan of corn are not cultivated, since the use of the water released from the High Dam is previously specified according to needs decided for each agricultural season.
 For this reason, the state increased the prices paid to farmers for corn, reaching nearly 340 Egyptian pounds per ardeb [$8.69 per bushel].
 This will encourage farmers to work to increase the cultivation of corn instead of rice.
 The problem relating to export Egyptian rice involves the [high consumption] of water.